PandaRider/PandaRider.github.io/_portfolio/portfolio-3.md

   #   alt: "placeholder image 6"
 ---

-Workshop conducted for undergraduate students with intermediate programming background (1yr+) and a keen interest to create the next Facebook :)
+ Collated resources from open-source sites to teach the fundamentals of React and web development.
+Workshop is structured for undergraduate students with intermediate programming background (1yr+) and a keen interest to create the next Facebook :)

 {% include gallery caption="" %}